boscoh/inmembrane/README.rst

 `Suds <https://fedorahosted.org/suds/>`_ and
 `Requests <http://python-requests.org>`_).

-Pip should handle installing these for you automatically.
+``pip`` should handle installing these for you automatically.

 Modification guide
 ==================

-It is a fact of life for bioinformatics that new versions of basic tools changes output formats and API.
+It is a fact of life for bioinformatics that new versions of basic tools change output formats and APIs.
 We believe that it is an essential skill to rewrite parsers to handle the subtle but significant changes in different versions.
 We have written *inmembrane* to be easily modifiable and extensible. *Protocols*